Solar heat transferred to winter by interseasonal heat transfer from ICAX

 Biomass heating

-Solar water heating can provide pre-heating of water prior to raising temperatures to the required level: these mechanisms can capture heat efficiently and can be effective where a high volume of hot water is needed at the same time as the sun is shining.
+Solar Thermal Collectors heat water to provide domestic hot water: these mechanisms can capture heat efficiently and can be effective where a high volume of hot water is needed at the same time as the sun is shining.
 Retrofitting is often an option.
 Problems arise when hot water is needed at a different time from when it is collected, as it is difficult to store heat over a period.
 Heat can be stored overnight in hot water tanks, but if heat is not required when it is collected it will probably be wasted.
 The best time for heat collection (in the long hot days of summer) may not match the time of greatest need (in the long cold nights of winter).
 Overheating can also arise when there is no hot water demand in the peak collection period – summer holidays – as it is not possible to switch off a solar collector.

 Ground Source Heat Pumps

 A Heat Pump can separate warm temperatures into hot and cold: the heat obtained may be 3 or 4 times the amount of electrical energy needed to run it.
 A Ground Source Heat Pump draws heat out of the ground by means of water circulating in pipes beneath the ground: as the ground gets colder the Heat Pump must work harder to obtain the heat required.
+A GSHP issues no CO2 on site – nor any other gases.
 If there is no active mechanism to replace heat taken from the ground it will take time for heat to migrate toward the “heat overdraft” created.

 This is a key problem for Ground Source Heat Pump systems: heat only moves very slowly in the ground.
 The solution is below.